Gid-lamim/gid-lamim/README.md

 The name is Gideoni.
 I'm from Brazil.
 My passion for coding started at the age of 15 (that was some time ago).
 I started creating websites with some very simple HTML code.
 I also learned a little bit of other programming lannguages at the time.
 I created a simple game with some very good logics too.
 It was very fun.
 Now, many years later, I started coding again.
 Things have changed a bit, but it's never too late to catch up.

-I'm an English teacher which means it's needless to say I love working with people =).
-I love teaching and helping people.
-I love team work and tackling on problems.
+I'm a teacher.
+I love working with people.
+I love teaching and helping people, and I love team work and tackling on problems.

 ---